India’s Hydrogen Purchase Obligation

 GHCI Operational Framework Rolled Out Done

-MNRE launches the operational phase of the Green Hydrogen Certification Scheme of India (GHCI) — establishing the auditing portal and accrediting verification agencies (ACVAs).
-This removes a critical operational blocker to the HPO: GHCI materially improves the enforceability of any future HPO by enabling measurement, reporting, and verification.
+MNRE successfully launched the operational phase of the Green Hydrogen Certification Scheme of India (GHCI), officially establishing the auditing portal and accrediting verification agencies (ACVAs).
+This finally removed a critical operational blocker to the HPO: the GHCI materially improves the enforceability of any future HPO by formally enabling proper measurement, reporting, and verification.

 May 2025

-The India Hydrogen Alliance submits a formal proposal recommending 10% HPO for existing domestic refinery and ammonia plants, and 100% HPO for new or expanded projects by 2030.
-The submission warns that USD 80 billion in investments are at risk without firm HPO demand signals.
+The India Hydrogen Alliance submitted a formal proposal recommending a 10% HPO for existing domestic refinery and ammonia plants, alongside a bold 100% HPO for new or expanded projects by 2030.
+The submission urgently warned that USD 80 billion in investments are severely at risk without firm HPO demand signals.

 Jun 2025